frankframework/frank-manual/docs/source/installationLinux.rst

        </adapter>
      </Configuration>

-  We will examine this Ibis in :ref:`helloIbis`.
+  We will examine this Frank in :ref:`helloIbis`.
-- Now you can start up the IAF.
+- Now you can start up the frank!framework.
 Go to your local copy of "Docker4Linux" and do:

     ./script.sh <project name>